section83/MacYTDL/README.md

 # MacYTDL

-MacYTDL is a utility which downloads videos using the [_youtube-dl_](https://github.com/ytdl-org/youtube-dl) and [_YT-DLP_](https://github.com/yt-dlp/yt-dlp) video downloaders scripts. _youtube-dl_ and _YT-DLP_ are able to download videos from a great many web sites.
+MacYTDL is a utility which downloads videos using the [_youtube-dl_](https://github.com/ytdl-org/youtube-dl) and [_YT-DLP_](https://github.com/yt-dlp/yt-dlp) video downloader scripts. _youtube-dl_ and _YT-DLP_ are able to download videos from a great many web sites.
 MacYTDL runs on any Apple Mac with macOS 10.10 or later. macOS 10.15 or higher is required to use _YT-DLP_.
-It has been developed in AppleScript.
+It has been developed mostly in AppleScript.
 The code is not protected and can be opened in Script Editor.
 MacYTDL is code signed and notarized.

 [Download from here](https://github.com/section83/MacYTDL/releases/download/v1.19/MacYTDL-v1.19.dmg).